Best Advice for New Parents: 9 Tips To Remember - Baby Chick

 4. Trust Your Instincts

-Initially, you will want to do everything perfectly.
+In the beginning, it’s easy to second-guess yourself.
 You may question yourself constantly, blocking you from hearing your own thoughts.
 So much of parenthood is instinctual.
 You are that baby’s parent, no one else!
 Every baby is different, and your way of caring for your baby is not wrong.
 Do what works best for you and your family.

 Related: Why New Moms Should Trust Their Instincts